mbrezu/Shovel/ShovelVmSpec.md

 (will be done probably after there are more than 1 implementations of Shovel) - see the `vm.lisp` file, functions `serialize-vm-state` and `deserialize-vm-state` for now.

+## Sleeping

+A VM loaded in memory can be active or sleeping.
+A sleeping VM can be woken up (thus becoming active) or it can be serialized and stored.

+A VM goes to sleep if it exceeds a ticks quota (see section 'Quotas' below) or if a user-defined primitive (see section 'Primitives' below) asks it to go to sleep.

 ## Opcodes